dikortis/LetsTalkETC/Episodes/Episode_10.md

 sounds like stable infrastructure to to deploy upon so I think that needs to be the direction that we as a community a
-TTC have to aspire towards we have to we have to work in that in that flow and it requires a huge commitment it means that every time we see centralization of
+ETC have to aspire towards we have to we have to work in that in that flow and it requires a huge commitment it means that every time we see centralization of